Last Updated: May 4, 2018

 I’m talking Beef Rendang, Achar, Ayam Masak Merah, Belacan Chicken and even Popiah and Kueh Pie Tee prepared on the spot.
 The dishes in the spread change daily, but I’m pretty sure everything will be just as delicious.

-Opting for the Lunch Semi Buffet ($38++ on weekdays, $45++ during weekends) will also get you one order of any of the six signature dishes inspired by the flavours and culinary techniques of some of our favourite local dishes.
+Opting for the Lunch Semi Buffet ($38++ on weekdays, $45++ during weekends) will also get you one order of any of the seven signature dishes inspired by the flavours and culinary techniques of some of our favourite local dishes.

 I was recommended the Hainanese Chicken Rice, which was extremely decent in terms of authenticity, and I especially loved the huge portion of chicken that was served.